Leave of Absence Policy

 If a student has been placed on LOA it may be possible to cancel the leave and enrol in subjects, depending on the timing of the request for cancellation.
 Requests for cancellation of LOA should be made in writing to the Student Experience Department to be reviewed by the Head of Student Progression.
 A student who requests cancellation of LOA may be required to discuss their request with the Head of Student Progression or Program Director (or equivalent) before a final decision is made.

-Implications of Leave for Students
+Implications of Leave for International Students